Critical Language Scholarship Program | Health and Safety

 • Always tell someone, such as friends or your host family, where you are going and when you expect to return.

 • If you want to visit a new neighborhood, make your first visit during the day.
 Look at a map and note the nearest sources of public transportation and routes.
-Discuss the safety of the neighborhood or area with CLS institute staff and other members of the host community, such as your language partner or host family.
+Discuss the safety of the neighborhood or area with CLS institute staff and other members of the host community, such as your Language Partner(s) or host family.

 • When asking for directions, use common sense and approach people who seem non-threatening.
 It is best to ask a family group or an individual of the same gender as you for directions.
 Please note that in some cultures, it is not considered appropriate for a man to approach a single woman for directions.
-Program staff will talk about culturally appropriate interactions during the pre-program orientations if this is the case.
+CLS staff discuss culturally appropriate interactions during pre-program orientation.

 Avoiding Theft and Petty Crime